 Fowle Contracting of Orawia continue to harvest the standing grass at the project site, on areas of the project site not required for wetland creation.
-Baleage is cut, usually twice per year, on the 12 ha of higher terrace and some larger areas adjacent to the main wetlands.
+Baleage is cut, usually two to three times per year, on the 12 ha of higher terrace and some larger areas adjacent to the main wetlands.
+The Trust regrassed the higher terrace this financial year in December 2022.
 The Trust remains responsible for soil testing and fertiliser application on the higher terrace.

-3.1.1.2.7 Future work
+3.1.1.2.6 Future work